 Cool, huh?
-I've never seen such a thing before I made this one; I came up with the idea myself, and as far as I knew nobody else thought of it before, although I now know of something similar -- see below.
-Getting a patent would be useless anyway, since once you know the idea you can build it yourself, you don't need to buy anything from me.
+I've never seen such a thing before I made this one; I came up with the idea myself, and as far as I know nobody else thought of it before.
+Getting a patent would be useless, though, since once you know the idea you can build it yourself; you don't need to buy anything from me.
 So, anyone reading this page is welcome to copy the idea shamelessly, although I'd appreciate credit if you publicize it.

 You're going to be surprised how difficult it is to find a suitable glass container.
 I'm watching a horror movie and the mad scientist has somebody's brain in a big glass jar, and I'm looking at the jar!
 Where did they get that jar?
 Where can I get one?

 The easiest thing to do may be to buy an aquarium, but most aquariums are too short and wide to work well.
 The hexagonal type may be tall and narrow enough.
 However, you may find one other problem: The sealing at the corners is designed to keep water in rather than keeping air out.
 Offhand, I don't expect that there will be a problem, but keep it in mind when selecting an aquarium.